-Mr Ryan is currently Chief Executive Officer of Pala Interactive, LLC and brings extensive experience in the online gaming industry, having previously served as Co- Chief Executive Officer of bwin.party digital entertainment plc and as Chief Executive Officer of PartyGaming plc.
-Mr Ryan also sits on the boards of Gaming Realms plc, Duke Royalty plc and Fralis International LLC.
-Mr Ryan obtained professional qualifications as a Chartered Accountant from the Canadian Institute of Chartered Accountants and a degree in business from the Goodman School of Business at Brock University.
+Mr Ryan is an experienced online gaming executive who is currently CEO of Pala Interactive LLC.
+He has also held a number of other roles within the online gaming sector that include; Co-Chief Executive Officer of bwin.party digital entertainment plc, the Chief Executive Officer at PartyGaming plc, St Minver Limited, Excapsa Software Limited, and the Chief Financial Officer of Cryptologic Software Limited.
+Mr Ryan also currently sits on the boards of Gaming Realms plc and Fralis LLC and has served on the boards of several public and private companies.
+Mr Ryan holds a Chartered Accountant qualification from the Canadian Institute of Chartered Accountants and a degree in business from the Goodman School of Business at Brock University.